0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/(Witty Title Here).md

 Oh baby, don't go
 ```

 Here, the narrator's desire to "show they're mine" exposes an underlying anxiety about public perception, a need to perform ownership for an external audience.
 The narrator fears being unseen or invalidated unless his relationship is visibly claimed.
 The final "don't go" cements the power imbalance; he is dependent, fragile, and already anticipating loss.
+Overall, the first song makes it clear that the dynamics between these two characters do not start off on a good leg, and as the album progresses, it will continue to sour as more information is revealed about them.
 ## Song III: dish rags